 This platform may be developed and maintained internally by CCSF, or may be provided by private software companies such as Luum or RideAmigos.
 Students and employees may log their trips individually, or could form teams or groups as part of a specific challenge to complete a certain number of rides in a set time.
-CCSF may also consider partnering with a ride-hailing company to encourage shared rides taken between the Ocean Campus and other locations.
+CCSF may also consider partnering with a ride-hailing company (e.g. Lyft or Uber) to encourage shared rides taken between the Ocean Campus and other locations.